Detailed content of our market study

 1 Market overview

-There are many varieties of mushrooms, but the most cultivated species in the world are among the following:
+There are many varieties of mushroom, but the most widely cultivated species in the world are among the following:

-• Button mushroom (also called white mushroom in the Spanish market) occupies the first place: it is the most cultivated variety in the world by far.
-China accounts for more than 50% of the world production;
+• Button mushrooms (also known as white mushrooms on the Spanish market) occupy first place: they are by far the most widely cultivated variety in the world.
+China accounts for over 50% of world production;

-• Shiitake, from Asia, is the second most produced variety in the world;
+• Shiitake, from Asia, is the second most widely produced variety in the world;

-Although Spanish consumption of mushrooms is still well below that of many European countries, there is a definite upward trend in this consumption.
-The Spanish mushroom market thus offers very promising prospects for growth. although the white mushroom is still the most represented on the Spanish market, its consumption is growing less rapidly than other types of mushrooms such as Shiitake, which is gaining in popularity.
+Although Spanish mushroom consumption is still well below that of many European countries, there is a definite upward trend.
+The Spanish mushroom market thus offers very promising prospects for growth. although button mushrooms are still the most common type of mushroom on the Spanish market, their consumption is growing less rapidly than that of other types of mushroom, such as Shiitake, which is gaining in popularity.

-The Spanish mushroom market is supported by a few national production giants, such as the Neofungi group, which is strongly dominant in the national production of button mushrooms.
+The Spanish mushroom market is underpinned by a number of national production giants, such as the Neofungi group, which holds a dominant position in national button mushroom production.
 Other groups are asserting more innovative positions, such as the Ayecue group (Riberebro), which markets the first range of organic mushrooms under the Riofresh brand.
 [FreshPlaza]

-1.2 A stable world market dominated by China
+1.2 A stable global market dominated by China

-The many health benefits of mushrooms are driving a growing worldwide demand.
-Especially in Asia Pacific, which dominates the market with an extremely high demand for mushrooms from Japan, China and even India.
+The many health benefits of mushrooms are driving growing demand worldwide.
+This is particularly true of the Asia-Pacific region, which dominates the market with extremely high demand for mushrooms from Japan, China and even India.
+Global production is thus dominated by Asia, and China in particular:

 1.3 The European market dominated by Poland

-In Europe, the production of mushrooms has remained fairly stable over the last few years, at around *,***,*** tons per year.
-A distinction is made between fresh and processed mush rooms (***).
-The desired shelf life, the clientele and the transport time determine the fate of the mushroom production.
+In Europe, mushroom production has remained broadly stable in recent years, at around *,***,*** tonnes a year.
+A distinction is made between fresh and processed mushrooms (***).
+The desired shelf life, the clientele and transport time all determine the fate of mushroom production.

 1.4 The Spanish market